 Capacity

-Capacity refers to all the strengths, attributes, and resources that available in communities, organizations, or the Campus Academic Community to manage and reduce disaster risks and strengthen resilience (UNISDR Terminology, 2017).
+Capacity refers to all the strengths, attributes, and resources that are available in communities, organisations, or the Campus Academic Community to manage and reduce disaster risks and strengthen resilience (UNISDR Terminology, 2017).
 The concept of capacity in this study is the knowledge, attitudes, and adaptation possessed by an individual or group that enables them to maintain and prepare for, prevent, cope with the adverse impacts, or recover from disasters.
-According to Anderson and Woodrow (1989) categorize capacity into 3 types, namely: social, physical and motivational (IIRR & Cordaid, 2007).
-The Department for International Development (DFID) states that capacity is included in the framework of sustainable livelihood resources as capital, physical, social, natural resources, spatial, and human resources.
-Capacity in the concept of disaster risk reduction is analyzed as the relationship of the strength of these types of resources by various risk groups and the overall system and structure of the Campus Academic Community that can increase or decrease capacity in facing threats.
+According to Anderson and Woodrow (1989), categorise capacity into 3 types, namely: social, physical and motivational (IIRR & Cordaid, 2007).
+The Department for International Development (DFID) states that capacity is included in the framework of sustainable livelihood resources as capital, physical, social, natural, spatial, and human resources.
+Capacity in the concept of disaster risk reduction is analysed as the relationship of the strength of these types of resources by various risk groups and the overall system and structure of the Campus Academic Community that can increase or decrease capacity in facing threats.
 From the descriptions regarding the capacity of the Campus Academic Community, to measure the capacity of the Campus Academic Community (Students) in efforts to reduce disaster risks, this study uses indicators of capacity for mitigation, capacity for preparedness, and capacity for survival or adaptation of the Campus Academic Community in facing disasters.

 The initial and crucial step in implementing mitigation is a thorough understanding of the nature of the hazards to be faced.
 The impact of emerging hazards and the damage they cause depend on the conditions in a given area, including the campus community, its buildings, available resources, and infrastructure.
 Capacity for preparedness in this study relates to the ability of the campus community or group to respond to the threat of disaster.
 The capacity of the campus community in the context of disaster risk reduction is expected to be carried out sustainably.
 Therefore, a policy is needed to serve as a foundation for the formation of empowered campus community groups to respond to disaster threats.
 Capacity for preparedness in this study relates to the ability of the campus community or group to respond to the threat of disaster.
 The capacity of the campus community in the context of disaster risk reduction is expected to be carried out sustainably.
 Therefore, a policy is needed to serve as a foundation for the formation of empowered campus community groups to respond to disaster threats.